Since Thanksgiving is just a couple weeks away, today I'm going to blog about my favorite Thanksgiving activities for the music room.

 I found this book on Pinterest last year, and finally got around to ordering it for next week's classes.
 It features a beautiful song by Art Garfunkel, and illustrations by John Bucchino and Anna-Liisa Hakkarainen.
 Excited to use it as a way to discuss meaning of lyrics, discuss what it means to be thankful/ grateful, and improve listening skills!
 (Note: I first ordered the book on Amazon, but it's out of stock, so I then reordered it on Books-A-Mllion.
 You can see the link by clicking on the picture of the book below):

-Native American musicNative American can be taught any time of the year, but if you're looking to do a unit on Native American music, Thanksgiving is a great time to do so!
-I just finished researching and creating sets about the Chippewa, Iroquois, and Ottawa tribes, and it was musically so interesting to look at the similarities and differences in the songs, when looking at songs from specific tribes.
+I just finished researching songs from the Chippewa, Iroquois, and Ottawa tribes, and it was musically so interesting to look at the similarities and differences in the songs, when looking at songs from specific tribes.
 I found quite a few gems that are great for teaching low la, like this song, which is from the Chippewa/Ojibwe tribe:

 Looking for more games and activities for Thanksgiving?
 Check out these: